ryantd42/NY-Legislative-Git/2023/A3719A-2023/bill.md

  § 19-1305.
 PROHIBITIONS.
-  NO PERSON WHO OWNS, OPERATES OR LEASES A HEAVY DUTY VEHICLE  INCLUDING A  BUS  OR  TRUCK, THE MOTIVE POWER FOR WHICH IS PROVIDED BY A DIESEL OR NON-DIESEL FUELED ENGINE OR WHO OWNS, LEASES OR OCCUPIES  LAND  AND  HAS THE ACTUAL OR APPARENT DOMINION OR CONTROL OVER THE OPERATION OF A HEAVY DUTY  VEHICLE  INCLUDING A BUS OR TRUCK PRESENT ON SUCH LAND, THE MOTIVE POWER FOR WHICH SAID HEAVY DUTY VEHICLE IS PROVIDED BY A DIESEL OR  NON- DIESEL  FUELED  ENGINE,  SHALL  ALLOW OR PERMIT THE ENGINE OF SUCH HEAVY
+  NO PERSON WHO OWNS, OPERATES OR LEASES A HEAVY DUTY VEHICLE  INCLUDING A  BUS  OR  TRUCK, THE MOTIVE POWER FOR WHICH IS PROVIDED BY A DIESEL OR

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07791-01-3
+  LBD07791-04-4
- A. 3719  2
+ A. 3719--A  2

- DUTY VEHICLE TO IDLE FOR MORE THAN FIVE  CONSECUTIVE  MINUTES  WHEN  THE HEAVY  DUTY  VEHICLE  IS NOT IN MOTION, EXCEPT AS OTHERWISE PERMITTED BY SECTION 19-1307 OF THIS TITLE.
+ NON-DIESEL FUELED ENGINE SHALL ALLOW OR PERMIT THE ENGINE OF SUCH  HEAVY DUTY  VEHICLE  TO  IDLE  FOR MORE THAN FIVE CONSECUTIVE MINUTES WHEN THE HEAVY DUTY VEHICLE IS NOT IN MOTION, EXCEPT AS  OTHERWISE  PERMITTED  BY SECTION 19-1307 OF THIS TITLE.
  § 19-1307.
 EXCEPTIONS.
   THE  PROHIBITIONS  OF SECTION 19-1305 OF THIS TITLE SHALL NOT APPLY IN